 Why Core Exercises Are Important

-Core exercises are important because they help teach your core (abs, hips, lower back, and pelvis) to work together, which will help prevent any wiggle in your torso and make you run faster.
+Core exercises are important because they help teach your core (abs, hips, lower back, and pelvis) to work as a solid unit, which will help prevent any wiggle in your torso.
+This stability is necessary to improving and strengthening your stride.

 As an added benefit, core exercises help to improve posture, which is especially ideal if you’re a long-distance runner.
 As your body gets tired, you start to slouch more, which will cause you to slow down.

-In sum, by incorporating more core training into your workout routine, you’ll improve your efficiency not only as a runner but also as an athlete and help reduce injuries.
+In sum, by incorporating more core training into your workout routine, you’ll improve your efficiency not just as a runner but as an athlete in general, and help reduce injuries.
 Win-win!

 10 Exercises You Can Try